 Because of this, it’s important that you keep a close eye on the pressure canner while it’s building pressure.
 Now is not the time to pop out for groceries or even to head into the adjoining room to watch some television!
 You need to make sure your pressure is remaining stable during the canning process.

-Not only can inadequate pressure alter your canning results (making your food either overprocessed or unsafe to eat, or both) but it can also be dangerous, turning your pressure canner into a miniature bomb.
+Not only can inadequate pressure alter your canning results (making your food either overprocessed or unsafe to eat, or both) but it can also be dangerous.
 Don’t risk it!
 Just be vigilant.

 Allow your jars to cool for roughly twelve to twenty-four hours.
 Once they have cooled down, check the seals.
 Press the top of your lids and if they don’t flex or pop, you’re good to go.